WifiXSmasher/OEM_scraper_try1/README.md

 This is a project done by me

-This project is a robust Python-based web scraper designed to detect and analyze vulnerabilities in OEM products.
+This project is a Python-based web scraper designed to detect and analyze vulnerabilities in OEM products.
 It comprises several scripts, each serving a distinct purpose:

     1.webscraper.py: This script searches for all the links in the provided website link and looks for mentions of the product. i it uses BeautifulSoup and Selenium to do so.